 Our Experience With American Home Shield

-One of our team members tested the AHS claims process and found it very efficient.
-He received a text and email confirmation immediately after submitting his online claim.
-The service technician connected him five minutes later to schedule a next-day appointment.
-Repairs took two hours, and he only paid the service call fee.
+One of our team members tested the AHS claims process and said he found it very efficient.
+He said he received a text and email confirmation immediately after submitting his online claim.
+Five minutes later, the service technician connected with him to schedule a next-day appointment.
+Our team member said the repairs took two hours, and he only paid the service call fee.

 First American Home Warranty